three-way comparison

 Pick Walla if…

 You run a single-location boutique reformer, pilates, or yoga studio where the daily operator workload is high (large desk team, complex retail mix, edge cases on memberships, advanced reporting demands) and Walla's decade of operator-UX polish is the deciding factor.
-You can absorb the all-in ~$620/month cost for the core + branded booking bundle.
+You can absorb the all-in ~$630/month cost for the core + branded add-ons bundle.
 You value the independence (no Vista, no Xplor) and are willing to pay the polish premium that independent ownership combined with mid-2010s product vintage produces.

 Pick Mariana Tek if…